FIXTradingCommunity/fixatdl-specification/v1-1-STANDARD/FIXatdl.md

 action of "raising an error" occurs when the condition is false.

 To illustrate the description of a Flow-control rule consider the following code snippet.
-(Note how the highlighted Control/@ID attribute matches the highlighted Edit/@field attribute and how the highlighted enumID attribute matches the highlighted value attribute):[HANNO: to be removed/revised, automatic syntax highlighting]
+(Note how the Control/@ID attribute "c_AlphaMode" matches the Edit/@field attribute "c_AlphaMode" and how the enumID attribute "e_Custom" matches the value attribute "e_Custom"):

 ```xml
 <Parameter name="AlphaMode" xsi:type="Int_t" fixTag="8300" use="required">